 Leadership is an essential characteristic of the project manager.
 PMBOK® defines leadership as ‘the ability to get things done through others’.
 In a good way, actually.
 By inspiring people to do the work.
 By making people wanting to do the work.
 This is typically done by conveying the vision of the project and the value that team members will be created by successfully completing the project.

 Leadership is all about effectively conveying the big picture and inspiring team to achieve the goal.

-Taking the example of University project from Acquire Project Team process , make each team members realize that they are part of the solution that impact several hundred thousand people year on year in getting through college.
-Such visibility will bring in holistic approach and team members will be able to work around the issues on the project to achieve common goal of the project.
+Taking the example of the University project from Acquire Project Team process, make each team members realize that they are part of the solution that impacts several hundred thousand people year on year in getting through college.
+Such visibility will bring in a holistic approach and team members will be able to work around the issues on the project to achieve the common goal of the project.